s0u7h/pcp/ReaClips (build and browse a personal sound, clip, loop library)/readme.md

 ### Why not track templates?

-Track templates still don't offer all the functionality for this type of workflow.
-With ReaClips, you can do everything you can do with a project.
-Preview in the Media Explorer, at different tempos and pitches.
-More useful ways to insert into an active project.
+Track templates still don't offer as much functionality as projects for this type of workflow.
+With ReaClips, you can do everything you can do with a project, such as preview in the Media Explorer at different tempos and pitches, and have more useful ways to insert into an active project.
 And unlike track templates, ReaClips store the project-wide like tempo/time signature changes, and ARA data.
-If you use ARA plugins like Melodyne, you're probably familiar with the necessity to render stems/takes after making edits,, in case plugin reanalyses the source media.
-ReaClips for the most part work well with Melodyne, so this script can be used to 'archive' melodyned clips.
+If you use ARA plugins like Melodyne, you're probably familiar with the necessity to render stems/takes after making edits, in case the plugin reanalyses the source media.
+ReaClips for the most part work well with Melodyne, so this script can be used to 'archive' Melodyned clips.

 ### BONUS HORRIFYING TOOLBAR ICONS